MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/archive-setup-manage.md

 > [!NOTE]
 > If the Microsoft Power Platform environment isn't set up for the sandbox instance, complete the setup in Lifecyle Services.

-## Set up Dynamics 365 Finance and Operations to archive data with Dataverse long-term retention
+## Set up Dynamics 365 Finance to archive data with Dataverse long-term retention

 To archive data, follow these steps to confirm that the Dataverse archive add-in can be installed.